coq-community/hydra-battles/README.md

   ordinal numbers, and a part of the so-called _Ketonen and Solovay machinery_ (combinatorial properties of epsilon0).

-  - This project also hosts the formalization by Russel O'Connor of primitive recursive functions and Peano arithmetics (see https://github.com/coq-community/goedel)
+  - This project also hosts the formalization by Russell O'Connor of primitive recursive functions and Peano arithmetic (see https://github.com/coq-community/goedel)

 - Some algorithms for computing _x^n_ with as few multiplications as